Everett Ship Repair expands its capabilities

 Everett Ship Repair expands its capabilitiesWritten by Nick Blenkey

-Currently ESR owns and operates the Faithful Servant, a 430 foot x 110 foot, 8,000-ton lift capacity dry dock.
-As part of its expansion plan, the shipyard will also bring in a 150-ton Link Belt LS518 lattice boom crawler crane with 150 foot boom.
-This will be positioned on a 180 foot x 49 ft foot barge that will service both dry docks.
+Currently ESR owns and operates the Faithful Servant, a 430- by 110-foot, 8,000-ton lift capacity dry dock.
+As part of its expansion plan, the shipyard will also bring in a 150-ton Link Belt LS518 lattice boom crawler crane with 150-foot boom.
+This will be positioned on a 180- by 49-foot barge that will service both dry docks.

 WELL POSITIONED FOR ATB SERVICES